Deadly Friend: Plot

 In the middle of the night, Paul finds Samantha staring at the window, looking at her father, and he deactivates her.
 The next morning, Paul finds Samantha gone.
 When Harry finds the cellar door open and goes downstairs, Samantha attacks him, breaks his wrist and snaps his neck.
 Paul finds Samantha, and Harry's corpse, in the cellar.
 Horrified, he hides the body, takes Samantha back to his home and locks her in his bedroom.
 At night, Samantha breaks into Elvira's house and corners her by throwing her to the wall of her living room.
 As Elvira screams in horror, Samantha kills her by smashing her head with the basketball stolen from Tom.

 When Tom learns of Samantha's rampage, he gets into a fight with Paul and threatens to call the police.
 Still being protective of Paul, Samantha jumps out the attic window and attacks Tom, with Paul and Jeannie intervening.
 Trying to get her under control, Paul slaps Samantha, resulting in her strangling him.
 Samantha, quickly coming to her senses, lets him go and runs away.
 As Paul goes after her, he again encounters Carl, who gets into a fight with him.
 Samantha goes back for Paul, grabs Carl and kills him by throwing him at an incoming police car.
 She runs back to Paul's shed, where Paul comforts her and realizes she's regaining some of her humanity.
 However, the police arrive with their guns aimed at Samantha, who yells out Paul's name in her human voice.
 She runs towards him, trying to protect him, but Sergeant Volchek (Lee Paul), thinking she's trying to attack him, shoots her.
 She says Paul's name one more time before dying in his arms.

 Later at the morgue, Paul tries to steal Samantha's body once more.
-Suddenly, Samantha grabs Paul's neck and her face rips apart, revealing a terrifying variant of BB's head.
+Suddenly, Samantha grabs Paul's neck and her face rips apart, revealing a malevolent variant of BB's head.
 Her skin strips away, revealing half-robotic bones underneath.
 With a robotic voice, Samantha tells him to come with her.
-When a horrified Paul screams, she snaps his neck, killing him.
+When a horrified Paul screams, she snaps his neck, killing him and calls itself as BB.